AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-edit-data-view.md

 # Edit a data view

-After you have completed initial configuration of a data view, you will likely continue to iterate of the data view until it precisely shapes and selects your OSIsoft Cloud Services (OCS) data.
+After you have completed initial configuration of a data view, you will likely continue to iterate of the data view until it precisely shapes and selects your AVEVA Data Hub data.

 ## Data view tasks